oasis-tcs/mqtt/contributions/EMQX/mqtt-over-quic-cn/mqtt_over_quic_single_stream_CN_1.md

 **Client-initiated graceful shutdown:**

-1. The client MUST send `MQTT.DISCONNECT` over the stream, with the Disconnect Reason Code explicitly set.
+1. For MQTT 5.0, the client MUST send `MQTT.DISCONNECT` over the stream, with the Disconnect Reason Code explicitly set.
+For MQTT 3.1.1, the client MUST send `MQTT.DISCONNECT` without a reason code or properties (the 3.1.1 DISCONNECT packet has no variable header [MQTT311] §3.14.1).
 2. The client MUST then wait for the stream's graceful shutdown to complete.
 3. Any MQTT packets received from the broker before the stream is closed SHOULD be properly handled.